Fedora Alemán: Career

+Fedora Alemán and her husband Mario di Polo were breeders of thoroughbred horses and owners of Stud Miami with racers such as Otelo, Marfé (composed with the name of Mario her husband and Fedora), Sicilia, Miss Val and also the champion El Griego.
+Mario Di Polo became a racehorse trainer since he applied in 1954 at the El Paraíso Racecourse and continued at the La Rinconada Hypodrome until his death in 1975.

-Alemán died on 6 February 2018, of natural causes, at the age of 105, in her native Caracas.
+Fedora Alemán died on February 6, 2018, of natural causes, at the age of 105.

 Recognition and awards

 Alemán was named Mujer de Venezuela (Woman of Venezuela) in 1974.
 She has also received the Orden de la Ciudad de Caracas (Order of the City of Caracas), the Orden Andrés Bello and the Orden Río Branco.
-A music centre in central Caracas bears her name while the Fedora Alemán medal is awarded for lyrical excellence in the Venezuelan National Singing Contest.
+A music hall in the National Center for Social Action for Music of Caracas bears her name.
+The Fedora Alemán medal is awarded for lyrical excellence in the Venezuelan National Singing Contest.